Guide to Buying Roller Shutters

 Make sure the door is using the latest electronic control systems for opening and closing the door and has the correct safety features installed.

 Higher levels of safety are always required when your door is in close proximity to a public path or highway

-For most electric roller doors you should expect 2 hand held radio transmitters to open and close the door from up to 20 metres away, preferably with 'rolling code' technology.
+For most electric operated roller doors you should expect at least 2 hand held radio transmitters to open and close the door from up to 20 metres away, preferably with 'rolling code' technology.
 Operation by your smart phone is now becoming readily available to for convenience with GSM 'text control' also available on any mobile phone.